chengongpp/go-optimization-guide/docs/01-common-patterns/object-pooling.md

 | BenchmarkWithoutPooling-14 | 1,692,014   | 705.4            | 8,192         | 1              |
 | BenchmarkWithPooling-14    | 160,440,506 | 7.455            | 0             | 0              |

-The benchmark results highlight the performance and memory usage differences between direct allocations and object pooling.
-The `BenchmarkWithoutPooling` function demonstrates higher execution time and memory consumption due to frequent heap allocations, resulting in increased garbage collection cycles.
-A nonzero allocation count confirms that each iteration incurs a heap allocation, contributing to GC overhead and slower performance.
+The benchmark results highlight the contrast in performance and memory usage between direct allocations and object pooling.
+In `BenchmarkWithoutPooling`, each iteration creates a new object on the heap, leading to higher execution time and increased memory consumption.
+This constant allocation pressure triggers more frequent garbage collection, which adds latency and reduces throughput.
+The presence of nonzero allocation counts per operation confirms that each iteration contributes to GC load, making this approach less efficient in high-throughput scenarios.

 ## When Should You Use `sync.Pool`?